 - In Cooperstown, a former baseball player claims to be seeing the ghost of his deceased friend.
 To figure out if he's lying or not, another character asks him several questions that she thinks Harry won't know, but that the ghost would know.
 As it turns out, Harry was seeing the ghost of his friend.
 The questions proved it.

-- Star Trek actually gives an example where this doesn't work.
-Spock Prime greets Kirk with "I have been and always shall be your friend".
-Except Kirk and Spock aren't friends yet in this timeline, so it kind of falls flat.
-He finally resorts to using a mindmeld instead.
+- Star Trek gives an example where this doesn't work.
+Spock Prime greets Kirk with the line, "I have been and always shall be your friend".
+Except that event happens so far into the future that Kirk and Spock aren't even friends yet in this timeline, so Kirk doesn't get it.
+Spock resorts to using a mindmeld instead.

 - In 12 Monkeys, Cole can't figure out if he's actually from the future or if he's just crazy.
 He figures it out when he tells Kathryn to make a phone call for him to a phone he knows will be monitored in the future.
 Kathryn leaves the message Cole had been told about in the future, which confirms he's from the future.

-- Big has the most complicated example, with a fast sort of song and dance routine.
+- The most prominent trust password is extremely complicated, with a fast song and dance routine.

 - Rob Schneider's character in The Hot Chick (really Rachel McAdams' character's brain in his body thanks to a "Freaky Friday" Flip) recites a handclapping game about how All Men Are Perverts (with Subverted Rhyme Every Occasion) to prove who he really is to his best friend.